-This study was conducted by the VBF Governance & Integrity Working Group with financial support from the UK's South East Asia Prosperity Fund under the framework of the project "Promoting the application of international standards on business integrity to enhance international integration and improve business environment in Vietnam" which was implemented by CENSOGOR and VBF.
-Support and grant funds were also made by the ASEAN CSR Network.
+This study was conducted by the Vietnam Business Forum's Governance & Integrity Working Group under the framework of the project "Promoting the application of international standards on business integrity to enhance international integration and improve business environment in Vietnam".
+Financial support were from UK's Prosperity Fund and ASEAN CSR Network's Small Grants Fund.

 The Analysis of Corruption Risks for Investors in Vietnam which details the ethical dilemmas and the vulnerability to corrupt activities the private sector in Vietnam faces has been released as part of the high profile bi-annual Forums between the business community and Vietnamese leadership through specialized Working Groups cutting across sectors.